Front Row & Backstage

 Dan Pal

 Dan Pal has been a Film Professor at DePaul University in Chicago, Film Critic, Director, Screenwriter, Festival Programmer & memoir writer.
-Dan is also an avid music fan and has hosted and administered annual Top Ten Parties for over 40 years.
+He writes about film, television, and music at https://danpal.substack.com/

 Subscribe to Dan